-2.2 Documentation on Board for All Ships Other than ESP Vessels readily available for the Surveyor.
+2.2 Documentation on Board for All Ships Other than ESP Vessels

+The Owner is to supply and maintain onboard survey and thickness measurement reports, which are to be readily available for the Surveyor.
 Prior to commencing Structural Hull surveys, the Surveyor is to examine the documentation onboard as a basis for the survey.